University of Scranton

 Additional Skills Required:

-- Ability to cope with numerous interruptions
+- Ability to effectively multi-task

 - Must be able to respect, support and contribute to the University’s Catholic and Jesuit mission